Helping individuals and families navigate change with clarity and steadiness.

 Treatment may include strengthening emotional awareness and regulation skills, addressing anxiety or mood concerns, and building coping strategies that generalize to school, peer, and home environments.

 At the same time, adolescents benefit from having space to speak openly and independently.
 Therapy is not conducted in a way that divides families or undermines trust.
-Part of my role is exercising judgment about how to balance autonomy and involvement in a way that strengthens both the young person and the family system.
+Part of my role is exercising clinical judgment about how to balance autonomy and involvement in a way that supports both the young person and the family system.

 Adults